Sitecore/jss/docs/data/routes/docs/nextjs/graphql/component/en.md

 ```ts
 import { GraphQlConnectedDemo as GrapQLConnectedDemoDatasource } from './GraphQL-ConnectedDemo.graphql';
 ```
-3. To execute the query, use `graphQLClient.query`.
+4. To execute the query, use `graphQLClient.query` and return the resulting `data`.
 ```ts
 const result = await graphQLClient.query({
 	query: ConnectedDemoQueryDocument,